 The high tractability of our model allows us to use it to answer two substantive normative questions.
 First, we study the effect of political rewards on social welfare.
 By increasing the value to stay in power, higher rewards exacerbate the underinvestment in reforms, but also induce the incumbent to exert more effort.
 We characterize the socially optimal level of compensation arising from this trade-off and find that politicians should be rewarded more when effort is relatively more important than reforms and uncertainty is high.
 Second, since the political cost of reforms arises because incumbents care about reelection, we ask under what conditions imposing a one-period term limit may be welfare improving.
 A term limit promotes the adoption of reforms, but reduces political accountability and hence effort, and gives up the benefit of keeping well-performing politicians in office.
 We find that imposing such a limit is welfare reducing when uncertainty is high and effort is important.
-Finally, we show that the main results of our model are robust to alternative assumptions.
-Interestingly, when incumbents are aware of their ability and there is complementarity between ability and the return from reforms, the model can even generate a positive correlation between reforms and reelection.
-We also show that, when reforms are modelled as a discrete choice, their political cost is proportional to their size.
+Next, we show that the main results of our model are robust to alternative assumptions.
+When reforms are modelled as a discrete choice, their political cost is found to be proportional to their size.
+Finally, we briefly discuss how alternative assumptions on the information set of agents can make the political cost of reforms consistent with a positive (or a negative) correlation between reformist effort and the reelection probability.